 - Brabham BT4 [IC-1-62] (Kerry Grant): New for Jack Brabham to drive at the November 1962 Australian GP.
 Used by Brabham in the New Zealand Internationals in January 1963, winning at Levin, then sold to Dave McKay's Scuderia Veloce for the Australian International races the following month.
 Raced by Graham Hill for McKay in the 1964 Tasman series, winning the Longford race in March.
 To Len Southward's Lesco Racing Team for Kerry Grant to drive during the 1964/65 season, and for Neil Whittaker in 1965/66.
 Sold to John McCormack (Davenport, Tasmania) and raced on through the next three seasons.
 From McCormack to John Blanden (Adelaide, South Australia) in 1978 and extensively rebuilt.
 To Ken Messenger (Adelaide) March 1982, then to Art Valdez (Torrance, CA) in 1986, and remained in his collection for many years, until sold to a UK consortium in 2017.

 - Brabham BT2 [FJ-8-62] (Barry Collerson): Either a replacement for Frank Gardner's FJ-2-62 at some unknown point during the 1962 season or a new identity given to the car when it was shipped to Australia at the end of the European season.
-Used by Gardner in Australian national racing in early 1963 and then to Len Deaton later in 1963.
+Sold to Alec Mildren, who entered it for Gardner to race in Australian national racing in early 1963.
+Then to Len Deaton later in 1963.
 To Barry Collerson for 1964 and 1965, then Kevin Pinkstone 1966.
 Then to further Australian owners John Mellen 1969, Peter Taylor and Brian Morrow 1972, John Hilliar 1973, Spencer Bates 1977, Tony Galletly 1980, Bryan Miller 1982, Tony Moodie 1991 and Ken Hastings 1992.
 While with Hastings it was damaged and rebuilt with a new frame.
 Then sold to John Streets in the US 2001 then to Dave Zurlinden (Carmel Valley, CA) in 2003 and raced to the end of 2008.
 To John Dowson (Tunbridge Wells, Kent) September 2009.
 Sold to Chris Chilcott (Aberdeen, Scotland) in February 2015, together with the damaged original frame.

 - Brabham BT2 [FJ-12-62] (Dave Walker): Sold via Brabham's Australian agent Alec Mildren Pty Ltd to David Walker, and raced by Walker in 1963, 1964 and early 1965.
 Raced by Ralph Sach in 1965 then a Mildren entry with a 1500cc Ford twin cam for Frank Gardner and Kevin Bartlett during the 1965/66 season.
 To Competition Cars (Aust) for Mike Champion in the 1966 and 1967 Gold Star seasons, then to Brian Page for 1968.
 Entered by Graham Collier for Jack Bono in 1969.
 Through Australian owners Chris Farrell 1971, James Crawford 1973, Greg Kinlin 1977 and Graham Healey 1984 to Bryan Miller 1984 who restored it to Alec Mildren late 1965 spec with Ford twin-cam and raced extensively.
 To Colin Haste (Port Macquarie, NSW, Australia) 1998 and raced extensively in Australian Formula Junior Association events.